QuintonMcNamee/node-db3-challenge/queries.md

 ON Orders.EmployeeID = Employees.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+SELECT CategoryName, COUNT(CategoryName) as Count
+FROM Categories
+AS Categories left
+JOIN Products AS Products
+ON Categories.CategoryID = Products.CategoryID
+GROUP BY CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
+SELECT OrderID, sum(Quantity) AS ItemCount FROM OrderDetails AS OrderDetails
+JOIN Products
+AS Products ON Products.ProductID = OrderDetails.ProductID
+GROUP BY OrderID;